All Episodes

 January 27, 1998, Today Show.

-And so my husband.
+And to my husband.

-And so, yeah, it came as a very big when he said but he said, but what?
+And so, yeah, it came as a very big thing.

 But I want to tell you what's in the newspapers.

-This uh this was the uh uh Monica story.
+This was the Monica story.

-Um it all up.
+You had to sum it all up.

-Here's the Breck girl talking about Hillary.
+Here's the Brett girl talking about Hillary.

-Oh, of course he denied he was talking about Hillary.
+Of course, he denied he was talking about Hillary.

-The American people deserve to know that their presidency is not for sale, the Lincoln bedroom is not for rent, and lobbyist money can no longer influence policy in the House or the Senate.
+And lobbyist money can no longer influence policy in the House or the Senate.

 So she didn't know about Monica.

-Of course, she probably vetted Monica, you know.
+Of course, she probably vetted Monica.

-Uh bottom line here is, folks, woman knows nothing, is surprised by everything.
+Bottom line here is, folks, woman knows nothing, is surprised by everything, and yet wants to be our president.

-Uh this could be seminal.
+This could be seminal.

-And I wanted to juxtapose it with Mrs. Clinton saying we got to get out of there again, which she will not do if she's elected president.
+And I wanted to juxtapose it with Mrs. Clinton saying, we got to get out of there again, which she will not do if she's elected president.

-I am not deterred, and I will not be deterred tomorrow.
+Even though suffering the ravages of a major, major illness, I am not deterred, and I will not be deterred tomorrow.

 Export Selection